How to get a mortgage with poor or bad credit

-A rapid rescore allows a mortgage lender to submit proof to a credit agency that an applicant has made recent changes or updates to their account that are not yet reflected on their credit report, according to Experian.
-Borrowers cannot request their own rapid rescore; the service is only offered to lenders.
-A rapid rescore isn’t free, either, but the fee for adjusting your credit during your mortgage application could be offset by your lower interest rate.
+A rapid rescore allows a lender to submit proof to a credit agency that an applicant has made recent changes or updates to their account that are not yet reflected on their credit report, according to Experian.
+Borrowers cannot request their own rapid rescore, as the service is only offered to lenders.
+A rapid rescore isn’t free, either, but the fee for adjusting your credit during your mortgage application could be more than offset by your lower interest rate.

 Should you get a mortgage or increase your credit score first?